 NOTE: The above message will be displayed while Quick Clean is running.
-Quick Clean mode runs at the Max allowed speed and expires after 60 min, and it may be cancelled early by pressing the Stop/Resume button, at which time the pump would return to normal operation.
-Quick Clean can be extended up to 360 minutes with additional presses of the Quick Clean button.
+Quick Clean mode expires after 60 min, and it may be cancelled early by pressing the Stop/Resume button, at which time the pump would return to normal operation.
+Quick Clean can be extended up to 360 minutes with additional presses of the Quick clean button.
+For non-SVRS pump models, the SVRS Inactive message will not be shown, and the Check System LED will not flash.